 Master of Science in Criminal Justice

-The South University Savannah Master of Science in Criminal Justice degree program is designed for individuals employed in the criminal justice system, as well as those in other careers, both public and private, who wish to acquire further education in criminal justice.
-Prerequisites are limited so that qualified students with bachelor’s degrees in related fields such as criminology, psychology, business or public administration, anthropology, political science, sociology or related social sciences may enroll along with students who have undergraduate degrees in criminal justice.
-The program is primarily designed to foster a learning community of criminal justice professionals who will use their knowledge within law enforcement, correctional, political, and legal arenas.
+Earn a master’s degree in criminal justice from South University’s Savannah campus.
+The Master of Science in Criminal Justice program is designed for individuals employed in the criminal justice system, as well as those in other careers, both public and private, who wish to acquire further education in criminal justice.
+The graduate-level criminal justice courses can help foster a learning community of criminal justice professionals who will use their knowledge within law enforcement and/or correctional, political, and legal arenas*.
+Prerequisites are limited for the Master of Criminal Justice program so qualified students with bachelor’s degrees in related fields such as criminology, psychology, business or public administration, anthropology, political science, sociology or related social sciences may enroll, along with students who have undergraduate degrees in criminal justice.

 Procedure for Admission to the Master of Science in Criminal Justice (MSCJ) Program